Priorities & Campaigns

 Transit and housing are inextricably tied.
 Housing choices are limited by affordability, but also by access to reliable transit and mobility options.

-While there is plenty of focus on increasing housing stock through zoning updates and development incentives, we know that market-driven mechanisms continue to ignore affordability for those most in need, resulting in housing instability, displacement, and modern-day redlining.
+While the city and region are focused on increasing housing stock through zoning updates and development incentives, we know that market-driven mechanisms continue to ignore affordability for those most in need, resulting in housing instability, displacement, and modern-day redlining.

-Policies, plans, and funding to create and incentivize green social housing - publicly or communally owned and maintained housing that is mixed income and contains deeply and permanently affordable units for long-term residence.
+Policies, plans, and funding to create and incentivize green social housing - publicly or communally owned and managed housing that is mixed income and contains deeply and permanently affordable units for long-term residence.

 Such housing should be built with lasting, quality materials; provide adequate green space; and be designed such that it can reduce energy costs/consumption and be resilient to the extreme weather conditions that we are already experiencing and will continue to see in the coming years and decades.